sedzinfo/workingfunctions/docs/reference/questions_by_keys.md

-# Convert key to index list
+# Convert a key vector to a list of question indices by dimension

-Convert key to index list
+Takes a scoring key that maps each question to a dimension and returns a list where each element contains the indices of questions belonging to that dimension.

 ## Usage